tim273/weather_radio_scripts/README.md

     sudo apt install nginx

-Then you should be able to go to http://www.mydomain.com (substituting the domain that your icecast server is on) and see something like this:
+Then you should be able to go to http://www.mydomain.com (substituting the domain that you have pointed to your home/local IP address) and see something like this:

 ### Welcome to nginx!